light5551/docs-opmanual_autolab/book/opmanual_autolab/15_autobot_specifications/10_autolab_autobot_specs.md

 ## Flashing the autobots
+To flash the Autobot SD cards, follow the instructions [here](+opmanual_duckiebot#setup-duckiebot).
 As the Autolab is a globally used instance of Duckietown and part of official benchmarking tests and AIDO embodied challenges, you should use hostnames of the type :

-- autobotXX (with XX from 01 to 99)
+- hostname: `autobotXX` (with XX from 01 to 99)

-To flash the Autobot SD cards, follow the instructions [here](+opmanual_duckiebot#setup-duckiebot).

 ## For localization